tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 * Where TE functions or features might be optional within the deployed TE network, the model declares them as optional.

-## State Data Organization

-The Network Management Datastore Architecture (NMDA) {{!RFC8342}} addresses modeling state data for ephemeral objects.
-This document adopts the NMDA model for configuration and state data representation as per IETF guidelines for new IETF YANG data models.

 # Model Overview

 The data model defined in this document cover the core TE features that are